karelvanoordt/Module-1-Capstone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- A big Thank You to designer [Cindy Shin](https://www.behance.net/adagio07) for her beautiful template.

 ## 📝 License